-Organizational culture (aka corporate culture or company culture) consists of the values, norms, and behaviour of the people working within an organization and the meaning they attach to their actions and beliefs.
+Organizational culture (aka corporate culture or company culture) consists of the values, norms, and behavior of the people working within an organization and the meaning they attach to their actions and beliefs.

 Components of organizational culture include;